 The whole reason Jesse starts digging the hole, and why Tucker follows his lead is due to Tucker’s meth addiction.
 It is simply a ruse to lure Tucker out of the house and to get Jesse (and Mike) in.
 Tucker will be so distracted by his focus on the hole, nothing else will matter – a classic situation when a meth addict focuses on something.
 Jesse succeeds in totally engaging Tucker in this “project”.

 So basically, Jesse is preying upon the psychological conditions of meth addiction.
 Alertness is what brings Tucker out of the house and makes him pay attention to what Jesse is doing.
 Jesse doesn’t tell him what he is digging for… he says “you know why” – playing on Tucker’s paranoia.
-Then he asks Tucker to take over, which indulges Tucker’s increased concentration.
+Tucker’s own drug-addled mind takes over, and invents something that is buried there, something he wants to see, something worth digging for.
+Jesse asks Tucker to take over, which indulges Tucker’s increased concentration.
 He has successfully lured Tucker out of the house, something that Mike was prepared to wait for hours for.
 Finally we see Tucker still digging when the scene is ending… more evidence of his increased concentration, and high energy level.

 Jesse has succeeded to accomplish Mike’s mission in much less time than Mike would have taken.

 To answer the basic question here… What were they digging for?
 The answer is nothing.
+Tucker is digging for whatever his meth affected mind made up.
 It was all a method of luring one of the meth heads out of the house based on what meth heads do.